dpi-tta-lessons/ruby-basics/content.md

 <!-- TODO: explain how to assign variables using `=` -->

-Remember Algebra? `100 = x + 50, Find x` Ruby has variables too.
-We can store any data type in a variable.
+Remember finding the value of a variables in Algebra? `100 = x + 50, Find x`

+Ruby has variables too.
+We can store data in a variable using `=`.
 Let's update our hello world program to use a variable.

 ```ruby
 greeting = "hello, world"